jakimowb/enmapbox_testmigration2/doc/source/usr_section/usr_gettingstarted.rst

     main functionalities:

     * Getting to know the Graphical User Interface
-    * Use a EnMAP-Box Application (Classification Workflow)
+    * Use an EnMAP-Box Application (Classification Workflow)
     * Use a Processing Algorithm